The service and API monitoring feature is used to monitor the API calls of applications.

 - On the tabs, click Collapse/Expand All to collapse or expand all APIs.

-- On the tabs, enter an application name or an API (span) name in the search box, and click the Search icon to search the APIs that meet corresponding conditions.
+- On the tabs, enter a keyword of application names or API (span) names in the search box and click the Search icon to search for the APIs whose names contain the keyword.

 - Click the collapse panel where the API information resides, or click the up or down arrow at the end of the row.
 You can then expand or collapse the performance metric information of the API.